BraidenGole/CPythonInternals/BookNotes/README.md

-This section has notes stored as I am reading the book CPython Internals.
+This section contains notes to take as I am working my way through CPython Internals to keep track of important information definitions ect.